Polycentric Leadership is a New Model for Global Leadership

 President, Asian Access

-Rev. Joseph W Handley, Jr., Ph.D. is currently president of Asian Access and serves ex-officio on the Board of Directors.
+Rev. Joseph W Handley, Jr., Ph.D. is currently president of A3 (formerly Asian Access) and serves ex-officio on the Board of Directors.

-Joe was born and raised in Southern California.
-He attended Azusa Pacific University where he earned a B.A. in psychology and an M.A. in Theology.
-Joe served nine years at Azusa Pacific University where he was the founding director of their Office of World Missions and leader of one of the first multi-national high school mission congresses in Mexico City in 1996.
-The Lord then called him to Rolling Hills Covenant Church in 1998 where Joe served as the Global Outreach Pastor and later the Associate Pastor for Outreach Ministries.
-In July of 2008, Joe answered the call of God to become the fourth president of Asian Access, a leader development movement that began in 1967.
+Joe is a seasoned mission leader with over 30 years of global experience.
+Born and raised in Southern California, he received a B.A. in psychology and an M.A. in theology from Azusa Pacific University.
+In 2020, he completed a Ph.D. in intercultural studies from Fuller Theological Seminary.
+Joe served nine years at Azusa Pacific University as the founding director of their Office of World Missions and director of one of the first multi-national high school mission congresses in Mexico City in 1996.
+In 1998 the Lord called him to Rolling Hills Covenant Church where he served as the Global Outreach Pastor and shortly thereafter as Associate Pastor for Outreach Ministries.
+In July of 2008, Joe answered God’s call becoming the fourth president of A3, a developer of Christ-like leaders seeking to accelerate Christ-centered movements around the world.

-Joe strives to develop leaders for missional movements across Asia.
+Joe strives to develop leaders for mission movements wherever he goes.
 His passion is to come alongside local leaders to encourage and empower them in their calling to reach the world for Christ.